WARNING: THIS BLOG CONTAINS BODYCOUNT. HIGH RISK OF SPOILERS. ENTER IF YOU DARE.

 Starring: Kane Hodder, Joel David Moore and Deon Richmond

-Time to say hello to the overly familiar and recognized cult hit classic of the 2000s; A messy offering to the 80s stalk-and-slash done in tribute of Friday the 13th with gore.
-Lots of gore.
+With that, time to say hello to one of the splatter-tastic cult hit classics of the 2000s; a messy offering calling back to 80s stalk-and-slash done with gore.
+LOTS of gore.

-At the tour, which a reluctant proprietor (Tony Todd no less) willingly cut off his ties with due to a bad experience with a couple of tourists prior hand, right-hand man Shawn corrals Ben and Marcus into the group which includes a porn producer and his two female "stars", a middle-aged overweight couple, and a local, whose mysterious and distant personality clearly marked her suspicious.
-Sometime in the middle of the murky run, we all get educated with the story of Victor Crowley, a uber-deformed boy who had only known the love of a father who tried his best to hide his son away from the judging world.
-Sadly, it ain't that hidden well as one Halloween night, while his father's away, a group of pranksters accidentally sets Victor's house on fire.
-When his father returns, he reaches for a hatchet to break into the house and save his son but, in a panicked streak, Victor had his face pressed against the door, killing him instantly when his father's hatchet split his face in half by accident.
-His father died soon out of heartbreak and so starts the legend of the vengeful ghost of Victor Crowley.
+At the tour, which a reluctant proprietor (Tony Todd no less) willingly cut his ties off due to a bad experience with some tourists prior hand, right-hand man Shawn corrals Ben and Marcus into a group made up of a porn producer and his two female "stars", a middle-aged overweight couple, and a local, whose mysterious and distant personality clearly marked her suspicious.
+Sometime into the murky run, we all get educated with the story of Victor Crowley, a uber-deformed boy who had only known the love of his father who did his best to hide his son away from a judging world.
+Sadly, one Halloween night while his father's away, a group of pranksters accidentally sets Victor's house on fire.
+When his father returned and attempted to save him by breaking into the house with a hatchet, the parent killed him instead by mistake as the boy had his face pressed against the door when the hatchet split it open.
+His father soon died from a broken heart and so started the legend of the vengeful ghost, Victor Crowley.

-Not too soon, this unfortunate group would find themselves away from civilization and trapped in the swamps when, in dumb luck, their boat beached against some rocks.
-In addition to that, one of them got bitten on the leg by a croc and, worse, they all ended up nearby the Crowley House (or at least what remained of it) where, so to speak, resides the fleshy ghost of none other than Victor Crowley himself, bulked up and effing angry, ready to tear them down to twos, threes, quarters.
-Literally to pieces.
+it isn't long before this unfortunate swamp tour would find itself trapped in the swamps when, in dumb luck, their boat beached against some rocks.
+In addition to that, one of the tourists got bitten on the leg by a croc and, worse, they all end up nearby the Crowley House (or at least what remained of it) where, so to speak, resides the fleshy ghost of none other than Victor Crowley himself, bulked up and fucking angry, ready to tear any living, breathing person he sees down to twos.
+Or threes.
+Or quarters.
+Literally into pieces.

-Hatchet, for one, harks back to the late 80s entries where plot is thin and gore is important.
-Only here, thanks to our little improvement in modern practical effects and open acceptance to poking fun at the subgenre's trappings, gore is good and the story is a silly romp that's made for pure enjoyment.
-With limbs torn off, bodies chopped in half, and jaws shredded to bits, the film's blood work broke all limits and delivers some of the sickest kills ever to be laid eyes upon.
-Committing these acts against the human form is our new age boogeyman, Victor Crowley, whose deformity-based origin rings a bell or two to our beloved Jason Voorhees as well as his hulked up backwoods hick character.
-In fact, if you're an avid fan of the F13th series, you'll see a lot of inspiration drawn from our Hockey masked killer and his films.
+Hatchet (2006) harks back to the late-80s era of bodycounter entries where the plot is thin and gore is a priority.
+With our improvement in modern practical effects and an open acceptance on poking fun at the subgenre's trappings by means of humor, this movie is a silly and sticky romp that's made for the pure enjoyment of splatter fans.
+As limbs get torn off, bodies chopped in half, and jaws shredded to bits, the film's blood work disregards any sense of restraint to deliver some of the sickest kills ever to be laid eyes upon, all committed by a new age boogeyman whose deformity-based origin rings a bell or two to a beloved slasher icon, Jason Voorhees.
+In fact, if you're an avid fan of the Friday the 13th film series, you'll see a lot of inspiration drawn from our hockey masked killer and his films.
 (And they, in return, felt honored to be an inspiration, based on the 2009 documentary His Name was Jason.)

-Still, as a Friday Night flick, you can't go wrong with realistic latex gore and blood that run like rivers, packed in a slasher flick who knows its genre well.
-Hatchet may not be everybody's piece of pie, but for those who loves their gore and their slasher, ought to give this film a try and a chance.
+Then again, as a Friday night flick, you can't go wrong with realistic latex gore and blood that run like rivers, packed in a slasher flick that knows its genre well.
+Hatchet (2006) may not be everybody's piece of pie, but for those who love their gore and their slashers, they ought to give this film a try and a chance.
 Who knows?
-Maybe with all the hype going on with it, you might end up hitching along to the ole' Crowley Place, and had yourself holding to all yer pieces!
+Maybe with all the hype going on with it, one might end up hitching along to the ole' Crowley Place and have oneself holding on to all yer pieces!

 Bodycount: